What is accounts payable and why is it important?

 - The accounts payable process involves receiving and reviewing a vendor invoice, processing it, scheduling the payment and keeping updated payment records.

-The accounts payable process typically involves the following:
+The accounts payable process typically includes the following steps:

 Examples of accounts payable expenses

-Accounts payable expenses include business purchases and those made from a vendor or supplier using credit.
-Examples are:
+Accounts payable expenses include business purchases made from vendors or suppliers on credit.
+Examples include:

 - Materials and supplies